When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 For autodidacts, especially beginners, an e-reader is probably not the best choice.
 Instrument-learning apps like Simply Piano and Flowkey for pianists, Yousician for guitarists, or various music theory apps (like Complete Music Reading Trainer) work best on tablets.

-Musicians should avoid these E-readers
+Musicians should avoid these e-readers

 Fujitsu Quaderno e-readers